 How English Food Tastes Have Changed Since World War II

-I was a War Baby - too young to know or understand the problems and food shortages of the Second World War
+As a war baby, I was too young to know or understand the problems and food shortages of the Second World War.

 My Father was in the Territorial Army and my mother used to travel round with me, to be near his camp.